Protithona fugitivana

 Protithona fugitivana is a species of moth of the family Tortricidae.
 It is endemic to New Zealand.

 The wingspan is 9–10 mm for males and 10–12 mm for females.
 The forewings are dull to bright ochreous, mixed with dark fuscous.
 There is a white or pale-ochreous streak from the base to one third of the wing, margined beneath by a dark-fuscous blotch.
 The forewings of the females are almost wholly suffused with greyish fuscous.
 The hindwings are greyish fuscous.

+Habitat and host species

+The larvae of this moth is semi-aquatic and can be found in and around seepages or on surface detritus near moist areas.
+The larvae pupates in turf.
 The larvae feed on Potamogeton species.